-Cameron focuses exclusively on the biotechnology and pharmaceutical fields, with an extensive EPO opposition practice (including many multi-opponent cases) that runs alongside a large prosecution practice.
-These two fields often overlap, so strategic prosecution and parent/divisional strategies are a regular part of his workload.
+Cameron focuses exclusively on the biotechnology and pharmaceutical fields, with an extensive EPO opposition practice (including many cases defending against multiple opponents) that runs alongside a large prosecution practice.
+These two areas often overlap, so strategic prosecution and parent/divisional strategies are a regular part of his workload.
 He is often engaged to advise clients at an early stage, in situations where future patent fights with competitors are inevitable.

-Most of Cameron’s time is spent acting for blue-chip pharmaceutical companies, such as Novartis, GSK, Merck and Lilly.
-He has a diverse caseload, addressing a broad range of cases from a variety of European and American clients.
-As well as advising on patent matters, he was a tutor for several years on the JDD residential course, preparing candidates for the EQE opposition paper, and was an advisor to the IP monitoring group of the UK Government’s Human Genetics Commission.
+As well as advising on patent matters, he was a tutor for several years on the JDD residential course preparing candidates for the EQE opposition paper, and was an advisor to the IP monitoring group of the UK Government’s Human Genetics Commission.

 Cameron graduated from the University of Oxford where his work on the folding thermodynamics of fibronectin type III modules was awarded the university research prize and contributed to his first class degree.

 - BA (Hons) Biochemistry (University of Oxford)